vangroan/vnote-cli/README.md

 - [ ] Organise search results according to relevance
 - [ ] Sync notebooks with remote storage
 - [ ] Relate notes to form graph
+- [ ] Investigate lock files (how to implement proper synchronisation for file access)

 ### Nice to haves